GGChe/Stress-Monitoring-Device/README.md

 Gabriel Galeote Checa
 * Main role: Electronic Engineer
 * Specific tasks
-  : Designing PCB and Website architecture development.
-  : Fabrication and Soldering of the PCB.
+  : Designing PCB and Website architecture development, Fabrication and Soldering of the PCB.

 ### Publication
 Check our publication in Hackaday.